bitovi/academy/src/react/1-setting-up-your-environment.md

 ├── .gitignore
 ├── package.json
 ├── README.md
-├── yarn.lock/package-lock.json (depends if you're using yarn or npm)
+├── yarn.lock/package-lock.json (depends if you’re using yarn or npm)
 ```

 **/public**

 The public folder contains static assets which will be served up as part of your website.
 You can include stylesheets, images and other static files.
 The most important file here is `index.html`, which is the page that will render React by default.

 Anything put inside this directory will be copied as-is into the `build` directory during the build process.
-Generally, you shouldn't need to touch this folder too much.
+Generally, you shouldn’t need to touch this folder too much.

 **/src**